Related Subjects:

 Aetiology

-- Complication of aortic aneurysm surgery.
+- Can be a complication of aortic aneurysm surgery.

-Clinical
+Clinical Presentation

-- Abdominal distension, fever, tachycardia
+- Abdominal distension, fever, tachycardia.

-- Localised peritonism on exam
+- Localised peritonism on examination.

 Complications